-MATTERS FOR CONSIDERATION AT THE REVIEW

-- The primary consideration is the plan for safeguarding the child and promoting his or her welfare (under the general welfare duties placed on authorities by the Act). - At the first review this will be done by examining and confirming the plan, with or without amendments. - 55 Subsequent reviews must always: - a. monitor the progress made since the previous one, - assessing whether the goals and tasks set have been achieved, and - ii. if not, asking why not, and what action is required, and, - b. make any decisions to amend the plan in the light of changing knowledge and circumstances. - The detailed matters to be considered are listed in the Review Regulations, which provides a checklist.
-This sets the minimum requirements.
-The review must also consider matters specified in the Act relating to the welfare of the child. - 57 The relevant issues for reviews are: - a.
-In the case of a child who is in care, whether an application should be made to discharge the care order, - b.
-Whether they should seek a change in the child's legal status, - c.
-Arrangements for contact, and whether there is any need for changes in the arrangements in order to promote contact with the child's family and others so far as is consistent with his welfare, - d.
-Any special arrangements that have been made or need to be made for the child, including the carrying out of assessments either by the Department or other persons, such as those in respect of special educational need, - e.
-The Department's immediate and long term arrangements for looking after the child or providing the child with accommodation (made pursuant to the provisions of the Placement of Children (General) Regulations 2002) whether a change in those arrangements is needed and consideration of alternative courses of action, - f.
-Whether an independent visitor should be appointed if one has not already been appointed, - g.
-The child's educational needs, progress and development, gulation 8, view Regulations
+/PA 2001 s 24 L diffic ulty for them to attend. chedule 2 and chedule 3, ΜΑΤ TEF RS FOR CONSIDERATION AT THE REVIEW egulation 5, eview egulations 53 The prom primary consideration is the plan for safeguarding the child and oting his or her welfare (under the general welfare duties placed athorities by the Act).
+54 e first review this will be done by examining and confirming the with or without amendments.
+55 a. equent reviews must always: monitor the progress made since the previous one, i. assessing whether the goals and tasks set have been achieved, and ii. if not, asking why not, and what action is required, and, b. make any decisions to amend the plan in the light of changing knowledge and circumstances.
+56 Regu requi letailed matters to be considered are listed in the Review lations, which provides a checklist.
+This sets the minimum rements.
+The review must also consider matters specified in the elating to the welfare of the child.
+57 The r a. elevant issues for reviews are: In the case of a child who is in care, whether an application should be made to discharge the care order, b.
+Whether they should seek a change in the child's legal status, C. Arrangements for contact, and whether there is any need for changes in the arrangements in order to promote contact with the child's family and others so far as is consistent with his welfare, d.
+Any special arrangements that have been made or need to be made for the child, including the carrying out of assessments either by the Department or other persons, such as those in respect of special educational need, e.
+The Department's immediate and long term arrangements for looking after the child or providing the child with accommodation (made pursuant to the provisions of the Placement of Children (General) Regulations 2002) whether a change in those arrangements is needed and consideration of alternative courses of action, f.
+Whether an independent visitor should be appointed if one has not already been appointed, g.
+The child's educational needs, progress and development,